dvidelabs/flatcc/doc/binary-format.md

 - vtable size is at least the two header fields
   (`2 * `sizeof(voffset_t)`).
 - required table fields are present.
+- recursively verify all known fields and ignore other fields.
+Unknown fields are vtable entries after the largest known field ID of a table.
+  These should be ignored in order to support forward versioning.
+- Verify deprecated fields if accessors are available to do so, or ignore if the there is no way to access the field by application code.
 - vectors end within the buffer.
 - strings end within the buffer and has a zero byte after the end which is also within the buffer.